Chart Color Schemes

 Inverell is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Inverell's cultural diversity was found to be below average, with 88.1% of its population being Australian citizens, 91.9% born in Australia, and 94.5% speaking English only at home.
-Christianity is the main religion in Inverell, accounting for 63.9% of people, compared to 64.8% across Rest of NSW.
-The top three ancestry groups are Australian (33.8%), English (31.0%), and Australian Aboriginal (7.9%).
+Inverell's cultural diversity was below average, with 88.1% of its population being citizens, 91.9% born in Australia, and 94.5% speaking English only at home.
+The predominant religion was Christianity, comprising 63.9% of Inverell's population, compared to 64.8% across the Rest of NSW.
+In terms of ancestry, the top three groups were Australian (33.8%), English (31.0%), and Australian Aboriginal (7.9%).

-Notably, Filipino representation is higher at 0.9% in Inverell than the regional average of 0.4%, German representation stands at 3.1% compared to 3.9% regionally, and Samoan representation is similar at 0.1%.
+Notably, Filipino representation was higher at 0.9%, compared to the regional average of 0.4%.
+German representation was also notable at 3.1% (vs 3.9%) and Samoan representation was similar at 0.1%.

 Frequently Asked Questions - Diversity